brotherhoodpaladin/TheInstitute/README.md

 ### 2.0.0
 * Added an initial Director's Storage Room located through storage closet next to Institute requisition vendor.
 * Added a Vault 111 Storage container to Director's Storage Room.
 * **Automat** - Added a new auto-vendor that will allow you to sell items automatically.
 There is a 25% disposal and recycling fee that is charged.
 I thought that this would make it more lore-friendly since, as noted on automat, the assets must be liquidated by Institute assets on the surface with local vendors.
 The automat is located in the Director's Storage Room.
+The automat will look for a Keyword "Unscrappable" which is assigned to most unique items to prevent them from being sold.